bomsy/bomsy.github.io/_posts/2019-01-05-log-points.md

 ---
 layout: post
 title: Debugging using log points
-published: true
+published: false
 comments: true
 ---

-Logging has been the staple for debugging since the beginning of time.
-You place a log or print statement of some form at position in the code file and it
+Logging has been a deugging staple since the beginning of time.
+You place a log or print statement of some form at a position in the code file and on code execution it logs output to the console.

 <!--more-->